avnishit/wordstats-service/README.md

 ### Assumptions / Limitations
 - With default config, a single task (text, file, url) processing is not atomic.
 Refer to config file for more details.
 - Tasks & TaskQueue are currently not persistant, only the word stats result are.
 Tasks are simply queued up & processed, there is no retry mechanism in place right now.
-- All files are being treated & processing is attempted as text.
-For eg. a large video file will be processed as text after attempted string conversions.
+- File content (text or binary) validation existis only for url & text input.
+All server files are being treated & processing is attempted as text.
+For eg. a large video file (loacl server path) will be processed as text after attempted string conversions.
 - Files are being streamed, words that get split across stream chunks are not handled.
 - For server file path, use default folder path from config to store files ( its set to 'assets'), right now there is no access security in place.